 It’s a man made product, tough, and that’s to say that there are times when it will act up.
 Using a problematic water cooler is a mistake that can cost you time and money.

-Let’s discuss the common water dispenser mistakes that people make and how you can fix them.
+Let’s discuss the common water cooler mistakes that people make and how you can fix them.

 Overlooking The Unit’s Hygiene

-Water dispensers don’t require regular cleaning and maintenance.
+Water coolers don’t require regular cleaning and maintenance.
 But that does not mean you leave your water cooler unattended for days.

-High-end water coolers have stainless steel reservoirs to lower bacterial and fungal contamination but that does not mean you overlook basic water dispenser maintenance and cleaning.
+High-end water coolers have stainless steel reservoirs to lower bacterial and fungal contamination but that does not mean you overlook basic maintenance and cleaning.

 Cleaning water coolers and keeping them in the optimal condition is highly recommended.
 To optimize water dispenser hygiene, you must never reuse the water removed from the reservoir when cleaning the unit.
 You should as well not use toxic chemicals rather use organically sourced cleaning solutions.